donuthack/Hosts/README.md

 ## Lists

-* [`Hosts`](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Hosts) - The main blocklist for trackers, ads, malware, and IP grabbers
+* [`Hosts`](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Hosts) - The main blocklist for trackers, ads, malware, and IP grabbers.

-* [`Filters Adaptation`](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Filters%20Adaptation) - The main blocklist for trackers, ads, malware, and IP grabbers formatted to fit a filter list syntax
+* [`Filters Adaptation`](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Filters%20Adaptation) - The main blocklist for trackers, ads, malware, and IP grabbers formatted to fit a filter list syntax.

-* [`Unbreak`](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Unbreak) - This list is meant to prevent breakage from the main hosts file while using AdGuard Home
+* [`Dark Mode`](https://github.com/Cybo1927/Hosts/blob/master/Dark%20Mode/Dark%20Mode) - This is a userstyle for uBlock Origin that will make supported pages pitch black instead of white or grey.
+Great for OLED screens.

-* [`/Anti/`](https://github.com/Cybo1927/Hosts/tree/master/Anti) - This is a collection of lists to block all servers from the specified apps/companies/domains
+* [`/Anti/`](https://github.com/Cybo1927/Hosts/tree/master/Anti) - This is a collection of lists to block all servers from the specified apps/companies/domains.

 <br>